Bushnell Launch Pro Circle B & LPi Review: GC3-Level Camera Accuracy Explained

 This level of data places both units firmly in the serious improvement and fitting category, rather than entry-level consumer devices.

-Simulator Software & Ecosystem
+Simulator Software

 Bushnell’s launch monitors operate within the FSX software ecosystem, powered by Foresight Sports.
 If you’re familiar with the GC3, you can think of the Launch Pro/LPi experience as that same style of photometric precision—packaged under the Bushnell name.